Introduction

 Effective Date

-- IES 2 is effective from January 1, 2021.
+- IES 2 is effective from July 1, 2026.

 Objective

-- The objective of IES 2 is to establish the technical competence that aspiring professional accountants need to develop and demonstrate by the end of IPD, in order to perform a role as a professional accountant.
+- The objective of IES 2 is to establish the technical competence that aspiring professional accountants need to develop and demonstrate by the end of IPD, to perform a role as a professional accountant.

 Requirements and Explanatory Material